 Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options

 Step 3: Find the policy named “Shutdown: Allow system to be shut down without having to log on” on the right side of the Security Options folder and double-click on it to view its settings.

 Step 4: Choose the Disabled radio button in the following pop-up window.

 Step 6: Click on OK.

 Since the modifications take effect right away, you don’t need to restart your laptop or computer.
 The power/shutdown button will disappear from the login screen once you log out of your account.

 Repeat the steps above and, in step 4, choose the Enabled option to re-enable the power/shutdown feature at the login screen.

 You can use this registry-based technique to get rid of the shutdown or power button on the login screen if Group Policy isn’t enabled or isn’t functioning on your Windows computer.

-Step 1: The first steps is to open Registry Editor.
+Step 1: The first step is to open Registry Editor.

 Step 2: Now, browse the following in the Registry Editor window:-